Tracardi/tracardi-api/docs/integration/js-integration.md

 Events consist of an event type.
 Event type is any string that describes what happened.
 In our example we have 3
 events: "purchase-order", "interest", "page-view".

+!!!
+Caution

+  The code with events must be placed after the configuration code.
+Otherwise, it will now work.

 ### Events data, properties